-MINNEAPOLIS (AP) — A federal judge on Tuesday denied a motion for a new trial or acquittal for a Duluth head shop owner and two employees convicted in a major synthetic drug case.
+MINNEAPOLIS (AP) — A judge has denied a motion for a new trial or acquittal for a Duluth head shop owner and two employees convicted in a major synthetic drug case.

-U.S. District Judge David Doty wrote that the evidence presented at trial was "more than sufficient" to support the convictions of Jim Carlson, his girlfriend and Carlson's son.
-The judge also rejected defense claims that he made errors in the jury instructions and improperly prevented the defense from introducing statements by public officials as evidence on why the defendants believed their actions were legal.
+U.S. District Judge David Doty says the evidence presented at trial was "more than sufficient" to support the convictions of Jim Carlson, his girlfriend, and Carlson's son.
+The judge also rejected defense claims that he made errors in the jury instructions and improperly prevented the defense from introducing evidence on why the defendants believed their actions were legal.